What nutrients, vitamins and minerals does chard provide us?

-Chard are a high-fiber vegetable
+Chard is a high-fiber vegetable

-Chard are rich in soluble fiber in the form of mucilage.
+Chard is rich in soluble fiber in the form of mucilage.
 This type of fiber is extremely interesting for the maintenance of health.
 In addition to promoting intestinal transit and prevent constipation, this component is very important in the prevention of cholesterol and purification of the toxic elements of the intestine, which could be responsible for intestinal diseases or the development of other diseases such as cancer.